alexpaden/identity-ai/main/core-philosophy.md

 - TITLE: Mirror of Becoming - Technical Philosophy
   Summary: Deep dive into the philosophical innovation of using AI as a partner in human identity evolution and development.

+- TITLE: The Friction of Becoming: Agency, Transformation, and AI Mirrors
+  Summary: Analysis of how friction and micro-transformations enable meaningful growth, and AI's role as a reflective partner rather than solution provider.

 - TITLE: The Mirror of Becoming - Full Vision
   Summary: Comprehensive pitch detailing the complete vision, technical implementation, and business strategy for the AI Mirror concept.